 The fluffiest and most delicious waffle recipe ever!
 You’ll love these buttermilk waffles with cinnamon sugar coating, topped with berries, homemade whipped cream and maple syrup!
 These cinnamon waffles are packed with incredible flavor in every bite, thanks to the cinnamon sugar coating!
 This breakfast recipe is super easy, too!
 You can enjoy these even on a busy weekday!

-Watch my video recipe for step-by-step instructions and more tips.
+Watch my YouTube video recipe for step-by-step instructions for making the best cinnamon buttermilk waffles!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my website and my YouTube channel and turn on notifications!
+Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!

 The Secret to Fluffy Waffles